ecmwf/caliver/README.md

 ## External dependencies
-The installation of the caliver package depends on the Climate Data Operators ([cdo](https://code.zmaw.de/projects/cdo/wiki)), a large tool set for working on climate and NWP model data); the Geospatial Data Abstraction Library ([GDAL](http://www.gdal.org/), a translator library for raster and vector geospatial data formats) and the NetCDF4 library ([netcdf4](http://www.unidata.ucar.edu/software/netcdf/)).
+The installation of the caliver package depends on the Geospatial Data Abstraction Library ([GDAL](http://www.gdal.org/), a translator library for raster and vector geospatial data formats), the NetCDF4 library ([netcdf4](http://www.unidata.ucar.edu/software/netcdf/)) and the hdf5 library([hdf5](https://www.hdfgroup.org/solutions/hdf5/)).

 Assuming the user has already installed R, below are the instructions to install caliver's external dependencies on various operating systems.